Ed-Fi-Alliance-OSS/ed-fi-alliance-oss.github.io/dataStandard_versioned_docs/version-5/whats-new/readme.md

 ## Overview

-Data Standard v5, introduces changes to the core data model for domains commonly used by student information systems and assessment systems.
+Data Standard v5, introduces changes to the Ed-Fi Universal Data Model (UDM, aka core data model) for domains commonly used by student information systems and assessment systems.
 It is the successor to the v4 Data Standard (most recent release being [Data Standard v4.0](https://edfi.atlassian.net/wiki/display/EFDS4x/)).
 This documentation